 This website also hosts reviews, tutorials and feature articles.
 From the perils of game development, to reviews of the latest games and gadgets, I like to write about technology and to share knowledge.
 With content stretching back to the late 90’s, I’ve decided to keep this website as a blog.
-I like the archive format.
+I like the archival format.
 With a glance into the past, I can see my accomplishments, what’s changed and I what I’ve learned.

 Is Photics a hobby or is it a business?
 It’s both!
 If you do what you love, it doesn’t feel like work.